Enzyme Gummies, Built to Last: What It Really Takes

 If you're using pectin

-In other words: gelatin vs. pectin isn’t just a texture choice for enzyme gummies.
-It’s a compatibility decision that affects stability, processing windows, and shelf-life outcomes.
+So gelatin vs. pectin isn't just a texture choice for enzyme gummies.
+It's a compatibility decision that affects stability, processing windows, and shelf-life outcomes.

 pH control: more than taste, more than a number

-There’s also a subtle manufacturing wrinkle most people miss: the pH you measure in the kettle isn’t always the pH the enzyme experiences after cure.
-Gummies aren’t perfectly uniform.
+There's also a subtle manufacturing detail most people miss: the pH you measure in the kettle isn't always the pH the enzyme experiences after cure.
+Gummies aren't perfectly uniform.
 During cure, moisture redistributes and solids concentrate.
 You can end up with localized acidic pockets that accelerate activity loss even when the “average” pH seems fine.

 Heat strategy: “post-add” is only the starting point

 Yes, enzymes should be added at a lower temperature.
 But the real control point is the full time-temperature history from enzyme addition to deposit.
+You need to control addition temperature, hold time, mixing intensity (high shear and air entrainment increase oxidation risk), and hot spots in transfer lines, manifolds, or depositor heads.

 Moisture and water activity: where shelf life is won or lost